Preparing for Dental Implants

 Preparation for Dental Implants

 Before getting dental implants, it is vital to have a thorough dental exam and consultation with Dr. Sinclair.
-He will evaluate your oral health, take x-rays or CT scans of your jawbone, and discuss your medical history and any medications you are taking.
+He will evaluate your oral health, take x-rays or CT scans of your jawbone, and discuss your medical history.
+Let us know about any medications you are taking as well.

-If you have any underlying dental or medical conditions, such as gum disease or diabetes, you may need treatment before implant surgery.
-In some cases, bone grafting or other procedures may be necessary to strengthen the jawbone and provide a stable foundation for the implants.
+If you have underlying dental or medical conditions, such as gum disease, you may need treatment before implant surgery.
+In some cases, bone grafting or other surgical procedures may be necessary to strengthen the jaw bone.
+Bone grafting provides a stable foundation for the dental implant posts.

-Dr. Sinclair will surgically place three major pieces of a dental implant: the post, the abutment, and the dental crown.
+Dr. Sinclair will surgically place the titanium implant post, the abutment, and the dental crown.
 One of the reasons that the implant process is much longer than others is that your jaw must heal between each surgery.
-For example, once your dentist places the post, it can take several weeks for your jaw to heal and completely accept the prosthetic tooth root.
+For example, it can take several weeks for your jaw to heal and completely accept the prosthetic tooth root.

 What to Expect During the Recovery Process